VnUgE/VNLib.Core/lib/Utils/README.md

 - "rpmalloc" - to load the RPMalloc native library if compiled for your platform
 - none - the default value, will attempt to load the win32 private heap Kernel32 library, otherwise, the native ProcessHeap() cross platform allocator

+#### Heap Diagnostics
+The Memory.Diagnostics namespace was added to provide a wrapper for tracking IUnmanagedHeap memory allocations.
+Diagnostics can be enabled for the SharedHeap by setting the `VNLIB_SHARED_HEAP_DIAGNOSTICS` environment variable to "1".
+When enabled, calling MemoryUtil.GetSharedHeapStats() will return the heap's current statistics, otherwise an empty struct is returned.
+The SharedHeap diagnostics are disabled by default.

 ## Usage
 A usage breakdown would be far to lengthy for this library, and instead I intend to keep valid and comprehensive documentation in Visual Studio XML documentation files included in this project's src directory.